 Christmas is celebrated more amongst the Christian communities in Nepal.
-However, other communities also participate in parties and non-religious celebration during Christmastime, just like they celebrate every other festival.
+However, other communities also participate in parties and non-religious celebrations during Christmas, just as they celebrate any other festival.

-People start shopping from the beginning of December and Christmas trees are erected at homes.
-The trees are decorated with bells, stars, reindeers, gift boxes and many other decorations.
+Beginning in early December, people start shopping and putting up Christmas trees.
+The trees are decorated with bells, stars, reindeer, gift boxes and many other decorations.
 The Christmas trees are lit up with twinkling lights.
-People are going to mass in church during the mid-night.
-In the morning people visit the houses of friends and convey their best wishes.
-Gifts are being exchanged.
-In the evening the Christian homes host special Christmas feast.
-The feast comprises roasted chicken, vegetable salad and other Nepali foods along with Turkey, pumpkin pies and Christmas pudding.
-The foods and celebration depends the birth of Lord Jesus with zeal and enthusiasm.
+People go to a church mass at mid-night.
+In the morning, people visit the houses of friends and convey their best wishes.
+Gifts are exchanged.
+In the evening, the Christian homes host special Christmas feasts.
+The Christmas feast usually has roasted chicken, vegetable salad and other Nepali foods along with Turkey, pumpkin pies and Christmas pudding.

-There are many functions organized in Thamel, Kathmandu and other cities of Nepal, like lightening, music, concert, live music held in restaurants and some even offer a discount and lots of food variety during Christmas.
+There are many functions organized in Thamel, Kathmandu and other Nepalese cities with lighting, music and concerts held in restaurants.
+Some even offer a discount and lots of different food during Christmas.

 History of Christianity in Nepal:

-Protestant Christians came to Nepal primarily through the Nepalese, who were living outside of Nepal during the prior to the Rana Regime.
-After the collapse of Ranas rule in Nepal in 1950, Nepali Christians living in India came in, along with some western missionaries.
-Unites Mission to Nepal, International Nepal Fellowship and other are a few earliest western mission agencies that came in and brought Christianity.
+From the mid 18th century until the early 1950s, Nepal was closed to Christians.
+Christianity (Protestantism) came to Nepal, primarily, by the Nepalese, who were living outside of Nepal during the Rana dynasty.
+After the collapse of the Rana dynasty in 1950, Nepali Christians living in India came in, along with some Western missionaries.
+Unites Mission to Nepal and International Nepal Fellowship are two of the earliest Western mission agencies that came in and brought Christianity.
 According to the government data, Protestantism (a form of Christianity) accounts for about 0.5 % to 1 % of Nepali population.